PaulAnnekov/sr-air-quality/README.md

 ## Notes

-All PM measurements are throttled to 1 minute to don't overload network/Home Assistant with a lot of useless data.
+- All PM measurements are throttled to 1 minute to don't overload network/Home Assistant with a lot of useless data.
 By default PMSA003 sensor sends measurements each 200ms – 2 seconds.
+- PMSA003 MUST be connected via hardware UART for stability reasons.
+Check https://github.com/esphome/issues/issues/2374

 ## Price